electron/electron/docs/api/web-contents.md

 * `referrer` String
 * `headers` Object

-Emitted when details regarding a requested resource is available.
+Emitted when details regarding a requested resource are available.
 `status` indicates the socket connection to download the resource.

 ### Event: 'did-get-redirect-request'